Knewton/Zoidberg/EXAMPLE.md

     How many bags does he have in all?

 ### Answer interpretation
-    The answer is the unknown value of bags owned by Sam.
+    The answer is the unknown value of bags owned by Sam total up.

 ## Data extraction